-Before I bought my first investment property in 2018, I thought real estate investment was only for the extremely wealthy.
+Before I bought my first investment property in 2018, I thought real estate investing was only for the extremely wealthy.
 I envisioned a real estate investor as someone like Donald Trump buying massive apartments and office buildings next to skyscrapers in New York City and other large metropolitan areas.

 It wasn’t until I started listening to the Bigger Pockets podcast that I realized normal people like myself were not only real estate investors, they were crushing it!
 I learned you didn’t have to be wealthy, you didn’t have to come from a real estate family, and you didn’t even have to live where you invest!